Cantor Fitzgerald Global Technology & Industrial Growth Conference

 Financing strategy and capital markets

-Data center and power strategy
+Data center expansion and power strategy

 • Over 3 GW of secured power and a partnership with NVIDIA to build 5 GW of new data center capacity by 2030.